 A new HIV vaccine trial has begun in Johannesburg, South Africa where experts are cautiously optimistic about its potential for success.

 The trial, which is funded by the National Institutes of Health, is based on a trial that took place in Thailand and yielded moderately successful results.
-Thailand trial’s results were controversial because it was tested on a segment of the population with a low risk for infection.
-The trial in South Africa hopes to remedy this by using members of their own population which have a uniquely high rate of infection and thus puts wider swaths of the population at risk.
+Thailand trial’s results were controversial because the vaccine was tested on a segment of the population with a low risk for infection.
+The trial in South Africa hopes to remedy this issue by using members of their own population, which have a uniquely high rate of infection and thus puts wider swaths of the population at risk.

 CNN reports that an estimated one adolescent becomes infected every two minutes worldwide.
 According to Anthony Fauci, the director of the U.S. National Institute of Allergy and Infectious Diseases, there is no reason to believe that the HIV/AIDS crisis is over.
 In the U.S., infection rates have remained steady for the past 15 years in spite of prevention efforts.

 Because of the high HIV infection rate in South Africa, scientists believe that an effectiveness rate of 50-60 percent would be sufficient to enter negotiations with drugmakers, although this is significantly lower than most other vaccines.

 The study will enroll 5,400 sexually active men and women between the ages of 18 and 35 who are not infected with HIV.
 They will receive five shots of the vaccine and three boosters over the course of the study, which is expected to yield results in 2020.
 It aims to provide greater protection from infection and has been adapted for the HIV subtype that is found in southern Africa.